A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Limitations and future directions

 \section{Limitations and future directions}

 Although our framework produced strong results, this study has a few limitations.
-We primarily focused on the critical task of classifying musculoskeletal risk from postural data (i.e., visual and skeletal coordinates) alone, using a REBA-inspired scoring system based solely on joint angles and body segment positions.
-This approach provides a robust foundation for vision-based postural analysis by isolating the most significant and visually discernible component of ergonomic risk.
+We primarily focused on the critical task of classifying musculoskeletal risk from postural data (i.e., visual and skeletal coordinates), using a REBA-inspired scoring system based on joint angles and body segment positions.
+This approach provides a robust foundation for vision-based postural analysis by focusing on the most observable and measurable component of ergonomic risk.

-It is important to note that the conventional protocol often incorporates additional modifiers for external load and repetitive activity.
-While these factors are important in a comprehensive risk assessment, they introduce variables that are often impossible to estimate accurately from visual data alone (e.g., the weight of a lifted object or the cumulative fatigue of an athlete).
+The conventional protocol often incorporates additional modifiers for external load and repetitive activity.
+While these factors are important in a comprehensive risk assessment, they introduce variables that cannot be reliably estimated from visual data alone.
 Our model's design prioritizes high accuracy in the domain that computer vision can reliably address.
-Thus, the current model is more directly applicable to scenarios where risk is predominantly postural.
-The most promising direction for our future work will involve expanding the dataset to include more fine-grained metadata, such as sport type and athlete skill level, to enhance the model's generalizability across diverse athletic disciplines in real-world scenarios.
+Thus, the current model is more directly applicable to scenarios where risk is predominantly postural. \x{Additionally, the current framework relies on a CNN-based image encoder.
+While this choice was motivated by the need for real-time inference at a compact scale, integrating lightweight foundation models or LLM-based multimodal fusion strategies is a promising direction.} The most promising directions for future work include expanding the dataset to incorporate additional metadata such as sport type and athlete skill level, and \x{extending the framework to broader domains such as industrial ergonomics and daily activity monitoring, given the availability of comparable multimodal annotated datasets for those contexts.}